jamesfmackenzie/chocolatekeen/README.md

 # Chocolate Keen
 Chocolate Keen is a reverse engineering of Commander Keen in C and SDL.
-The goal is to be super accurate versus the original
+The goal is to be as accurate as possible to the original.

 ## How to Play
 * You can play directly in the browser!
 Click <a href="http://www.jamesfmackenzie.com/chocolatekeen">here</a>